The Wilkinson family

 Jacob was the son of iron founder William Hawkins and worked with his father before trading as a gunsmith and ‘cycle engineer’.

-This is the Bull’s Head Inn on Little Hallam Lane, close to the croft where young James Wilkinson (above) died.
+The Bull’s Head Inn on Little Hallam Lane, close to the croft where young James Wilkinson (above) died.

 We now walk back up Stanton Road towards White Lion Square, where we meet more Carriers.